DevExpress-Examples/pdf-document-api-get-checked-appearance-name-for-check-box/Readme.md

 * [Program.cs](./CS/GetCheckboxCheckedValue/Program.cs) (VB: [Program.vb](./VB/GetCheckboxCheckedValue/Program.vb))
 <!-- default file list end -->
-# How to obtain a checked appearance name for a check box
+# PDF Document API - Obtain a Checked Appearance Name for a Check Box

 <strong>Note:</strong> with the 21.1 major release, the <b>PdfDocumentFacade</b> class allows you to change the PDF document without access to its inner structure.
 Use the <b>PdfDocumentFacade.AcroForm</b> property to get interactive form field options.
 You can change form field and appearance properties.